amphp/http-server/README.md

 ##### Websockets

-Adding websockets to your server is as simple as calling `App::addWebsocket` with the relevant URI path and the name of your websocket endpoint class.
-All an `Endpoint` must do is implement the [websocket `Endpoint`][endpoint-interface] interface and Aerys will auto-instantiate and provision the endpoint.
+Adding websockets to your server is as simple as calling `App::addWebsocket` with the relevant URI path and the name of a websocket endpoint class.
+All an endpoint must do is implement the websocket [`Endpoint`][endpoint-interface] interface and Aerys will auto-instantiate and provision the class.
 In the below example we add the endpoint alongside a static document root that serves the HTML and javascript needed to run the websocket demo.

 ```php
 <?php